NeXTLinux/nextlinux-engine/docs/content/docs/install/helm/_index.md

 weight: 2
 ---

-The Anchore Engine Helm chart can be found in the [nextlinux-charts repository](https://github.com/nextlinux/nextlinux-charts/blob/master/stable/nextlinux-engine).
+The Nextlinux Engine Helm chart can be found in the [nextlinux-charts repository](https://github.com/nextlinux/nextlinux-charts/blob/master/stable/nextlinux-engine).

 The [README](https://github.com/nextlinux/nextlinux-charts/blob/master/stable/nextlinux-engine/README.md) in the chart repository should always be consulted before proceeding with installation or upgrades.